Affected by a Philips CPAP or BiPAP Device? Contact Our Defective Device Recall Lawsuit Attorneys

 Can I Be Part of the Philips Device Recall Lawsuit?

 Our Defective Device Attorneys are investigating cases of irritation and cancers related to off-gassing chemicals in Philips’ devices.
 If you or someone you love has been affected by a Philips device, we will review your case for free.
-Please contact us today at (insert link) or at 1-800-MEDMAL1 to schedule your free initial consultation with one of our Defective Device Attorneys.
+Please contact us today or at 1-888-MEDMAL1 to schedule your free initial consultation with one of our Defective Device Attorneys.
 We will fight to get you the compensation you deserve.

 Contact our Defective Device Attorneys if you or your loved one have been diagnosed with one of these cancers after using one of or more of the above-mentioned Philips devices and have not smoked for at least 10 years.